TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/marl/MARL Research.md

 [^Queralta_2020]: Queralta et al. (2020) [Collaborative Multi-Robot Search and Rescue: Planning, Coordination, Perception, and Active Vision](https://ieeexplore.ieee.org/document/9220149?denied=)

 * [^Weil_2024]  introduces a decentralized approach to MARL using a graph-based message passing algorithm to pass agent states to their neighbors.
+In this approach, agents form a communication network.
+Agents pass their local states to their neighbors in the network, and aggregate incoming messages to form a local observation of the entire network.
+This approach can be used with any RL training algorithm by performing the message passing step in each episode and augmenting agent observations with the local graph observation.

 [^Weil_2024] Wel et al. (2024) [Towards Generalizability of Multi-Agent Reinforcement Learning in Graphs with Recurrent Message Passing](https://arxiv.org/abs/2402.05027)